 Abbott Kinney Boulevard

-Abbott Kinney Boulevard is a beautiful street near Venice Beach to shop, grab snacks or have a classy early dinner!
-Local foodies love Abbott Kinney!
-They have a monthly event called “First Friday” where high-quality food trucks line the streets before sunset.
-Learn more about Abbott Kinney on their website.
+Abbott Kinney Boulevard is a beautiful street near Venice Beach to shop, grab snacks, or have an early dinner!
+Local foodies love Abbott Kinney.

 Restaurants in Los Angeles

-Craving amazing soup dumplings in LA?
+Craving amazing soup dumplings?
 Northern Café in Westwood has the best dumplings around.
 A casual Chinese place best for lunch or an early dinner, I promise you will not regret making a trip here.
-It is so delicious!

-If you love people watching, a superb breakfast or lunch spot in West Hollywood is Kitchen 24.
+Kitchen 24 is a fun spot for breakfast with a bit of people-watching in West Hollywood.
 They have a cute and colorful outdoor seating area where you can watch the boys of WeHo stroll the sidewalks.
-This gay area of WeHo is great to spend a warm summer morning!

 Los Angeles Gay Bars & Clubs